PaulCapestany/centos-haproxy-terraform/README.md

 HAProxy Stats can be found at: http://52.23.181.242/stats
 ```

-Note that [http://52.23.181.242/stats](http://52.23.181.242/stats) is *[not secured](https://github.com/PaulCapestany/centos-haproxy-terraform/commit/8223d8b7c526816ca06e1a71020dd4716a1e8935#diff-b3a5e984b67ba5d8ad95fa03e148e54bR67)* for the purposes of this demo, and allows anyone to easily take backends down/up/etc via the admin panel.
+Note that *[/stats](http://52.23.181.242/stats)* is ***[not secured](https://github.com/PaulCapestany/centos-haproxy-terraform/commit/8223d8b7c526816ca06e1a71020dd4716a1e8935#diff-b3a5e984b67ba5d8ad95fa03e148e54bR67)*** for the purposes of this demo, and allows anyone to easily take backends down/up/etc via the admin panel.
 You probably wouldn't want to do this otherwise, but it's a quick and straightforward way to test whether your HAProxy load-balancer is really working properly.

-## Avoid unexpected AWS bills
+## Avoid unexpected AWS bills!!!

 ***IMPORTANT:*** to completely destroy the cluster, run `terraform destroy -force` within the project directory, otherwise you might get an unexpectedly more expensive AWS bill.